 - Device Count: this datapoint will return the number of devices that matches any AppliesTo expression

 If multiple groups, devices, or instances are included you can also choose to only display top ten values, aggregate the values as Max, Min, or Sum, or display all.
 If Top Ten was selected, ten items will be calculated among the total 100% of the pie.
-If Aggregate was selected, or a distinct datapoint, it will be one value calcuated as part of the 100% of the pie.
+If Aggregate was selected, or a distinct datapoint, it will be one value calculated as part of the 100% of the pie.

-Follow these instructions to add datapoints to your pie chart widget.
-You'll also need to specify a Name for each datapoint:
+Follow these instructions to add datapoints to your Pie Chart widget.
+You’ll also need to specify a Name for each datapoint:

 Provide a name for this datapoint.

 In the following example, data will be included for:

 The CPUPercent datapoint on all instances of Win CPU or all devices in groups with a name starting with Group1.
 The Top 10 values will be used.